 Do I Have To Buy Domain Name And Hosting From The Same Company?

-Although there is no rule as such, it is much more convenient to buy them both from the same service provider if possible.
+You don’t have to buy a domain name and hosting from the same company, but it is much more convenient to buy them both from the same service provider if possible.
 You can manage both from the same dashboard.

 Some service providers may offer discounts or even free domain names if you buy them together.